 Structured abstracts need to adopt the following structure:

 Research Type: Conceptual, Theoretical, Empirical or Review (select one).

 Research Question/Issue: 1 or 2 sentences presenting the focus of the paper.

 Method: 2 or 3 sentences clarifying the methodological approach chosen, and data source, if the paper is conceptual/theoretical, please state the main framework your research builds on.

 Key Findings/Insights: 2 to 3 sentences explaining the findings or insights derived from your study.
 This section should highlight the contribution of your work to the broader literature.

 Implications: in this section, please state the broader implications of your findings for researchers and/or policy-makers, as appropriate.

 Please note that the format of the submission (structured abstract or full paper) will not affect the chances of being accepted.
-However, structured abstracts are expected to be the main format of submission and researchers submitting structured abstracts will not be treated less favourably than authors submitting full papers.
-Authors of accepted submissions will be notified by 21 April 2020.
+Researchers submitting structured abstracts will not be treated less favourably than authors submitting full papers.
+Authors of accepted submissions will be notified by 28 September 2020.

-Every paper presentation will be assigned a discussant.
-It is thus important to submit full papers two weeks before the workshop, i.e. 28 May 2020.
+As every paper presentation will be assigned a discussant, it will be important to submit full papers two weeks before each workshop.

 For any queries, please contact any of the workshop convenors: Luca Andriani (firstname.lastname@example.org), Randolph L. Bruno (Randolph.email@example.com), Elodie Douarin (firstname.lastname@example.org), Gerhard Schnyder (G.Schnyder@lboro.ac.uk).